ravisuhag/portfolio/posts/fandom.md

 And it made me reflect.
 While my views on fandom had evolved, I still struggle with the darker sides of it.
 The trolling.
 The blind defense of players we don’t know.
 The hate.
 The chaos.
 The dangerous obsession that plays out on our screens every day.
 Somewhere along the way, the love for the game became a license to fight, mock, and even endanger others.
 We’ve confused loyalty with aggression.
 We’ve let passion become reckless.

 In the world of sports, wins and losses come and go.
 Trophies gather dust.
 Stats fade from memory.
-But what happened this time—this will stay.
+But what happened this time, this will stay.
 It is now part of RCB’s legacy.

 And legacies are a choice.